 Charitable Health Program Overview

 The Charitable Health Care Provider Program began in 1991 as a way to increase the provision of medical care to the medically indigent by providing liability coverage to health care professionals in exchange for their services.
-The Charitable Health Care Provider program allows health care providers who give provide gratuitous care to the medically indigent to be included for liability purposes under the Kansas Tort Claims Act.
+The Charitable Health Care Provider program allows health care providers who provide gratuitous care to the medically indigent to be included for liability purposes under the Kansas Tort Claims Act.

 The Kansas Tort Claims Act also provides coverage to indigent health care clinics and their employees for liability purposes.
 Indigent Health Care clinics are medical care clinics operated on a not-for-profit basis with an agreement in effect with the Secretary of the Kansas Department of Health and Environment.